Asta Nielsen: Film career

-Nielsen contracted for $80,000 a year, then the highest salary for a film star.
-Nielsen is called the first international movie star, challenged only by French comic Max Linder, also famous throughout Europe and in America by that time.
+Nielsen contracted for the equivalent of $80,000 a year, then the highest salary for a film star.
+Nielsen has been called the first international movie star, challenged only by French comic Max Linder, also famous throughout Europe and in America by that time.
 In a Russian popularity poll of 1911, Nielsen was voted the world's top female movie star, behind Linder and ahead of her Danish compatriot Valdemar Psilander.
 Her film A Militant Suffragette' was disrupted at a showing in the Queen's Cinema, Aberdeen, Scotland on 4 February 1914, by local suffragists objecting to the portrayal of force-feeding.
-However she remained popular on both sides through World War I and in 1915 (before the United States' entry into it) she visited New York City to study American film techniques.
-However, she departed Germany after a mob on the Unter den Linden mistook her for a Russian at the beginning of the war.
+However, she remained popular on both sides through World War I and in 1915 (before the United States' entry into it) she visited New York City to study American film techniques.
+She departed Germany after a mob on the Unter den Linden mistook her for a Russian at the beginning of the war.

 In 1921, Nielsen, through her own film distribution company of Asta Films, appeared in the Svend Gade and Heinz Schall directed Hamlet.
 The film was a radical interpretation of William Shakespeare's play, with Nielsen playing the role of Hamlet as a woman who disguises herself as a man.

 Several sources, including IMDb, state that Nielsen played Mata Hari in an early-1920s film variously titled Mata Hari, Die Spionin ('The Spy').
 However, scholarly works such as the authoritative filmography published by Filmarchiv Austria in 2010 make no mention of such a film.
 Film scholar Ivo Blom has concluded that the idea of Nielsen playing Mata Hari on film arose from a confusion with her now-lost film Die Tänzerin Navarro (1922), which features a plot similar to the story of Mata Hari's life.